 We passed the trail junction with Wolverton Cutoff, and then we crossed about 6 small streams flowing across the trail down into the canyon before we stopped for lunch at Mehrton Creek, about 6.5 miles from the trailhead.

 Mehrton is the first available camp site on the High Sierra Trail with bear boxes and plenty of flowing water, be we felt good and pressed onwards.

 After lunch we passed about three more streams and also Sugarbowl Dome and Little Blue Dome below us.
 It was hard not to stop to take photos every time the trail turned a bend and a new section of the canyon came into view!

 The trail doesn't seem to gain any obvious elevation, but it does gain about 900 ft from Crescent Meadow to Mehrton Creek.
 Since we didn't have a day to acclimate and our packs were the heaviest on this first day, we were definitely feeling the altitude.
 We decided we would cap the day at 9 miles and aim to camp at 9 Mile Creek, aptly named.

 2.5 miles later, we arrived at our first camp site of the week - 9 Mile Creek!
 The bear boxes were located near the trail, but we followed a small use trail up the hillside to more campsites well away from the trail, and there were lots of great flat sites here.
 There were nails posted into several of the trees for easy hanging, and we even found a clothesline we could use to hang clothes to dry.

-Our campsite was well protected within the trees, close to a pool of water that the 9 Mile Creek cascaded into - perfect for pumping water throughout our stay there.
+Our campsite was well protected within the trees and was close to a pool of water that the 9 Mile Creek cascaded into - perfect for pumping water throughout our stay there.
 The site even had the perfect fire pit complete with rocks and log benches.

 We were the only ones camped here for the night, even though we saw a couple other groups pass by and continue on, likely to Bearpaw, which was another 2.5 miles away.